nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures.md

 - **Elasticsearch nodes** have to be installed on dedicated machines for performance reasons.
 Elasticsearch uses half of the machine's memory for its heap and half for the system, and is not designed to share memory with another application using the JVM.
 - **Kafka cluster** is better on dedicated machines for isolation purpose.
 - A **Zookeeper node** is a lightweight, component and can be installed on the Nuxeo nodes.
-- **Redis**, if used, can be installed on the same machine as Nuxeo server: our Redis usage is usually low enough for that.

 ### Deploying in Cloud or Container Based Deployment